shivannis/xandr-docs-public/xandr-docs/articles/data-science-toolkit/bid-valuation-with-custom-models.md

 ## Revenue type and bid calculation

-When Expected Value has been calculated based on the `goal_type` and the Custom Models set on your Line Item, the final Bid Value is affected by the Revenue Type set on your Line Item.
+When Expected Value has been calculated based on the `goal_type` and the Custom models set on your Line Item, the final Bid Value is affected by the Revenue Type set on your Line Item.
 Please see the table below to see how Revenue Type affects the final bid value:

 | Revenue Type | How the Bidder Calculates the Final Bid | Don't Bid If... | Eligible Goal Types |
 |:---|:---|:---|:---|